jbeaven/sap-api-docs/operator-4.md

     data gr_http409 type /BLCK/OP4_ERROR.
 *   when the result of the call is HTTP500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTP0 we expect type /BLCK/OP4_ERROR data gr_http0 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTPother we expect type /BLCK/OP4_ERROR data gr_httpother type /BLCK/OP4_ERROR.

 *** set data according to requirements of the API call
 *   gm_body-action = 'ipsum lorem'. " (type /BLCK/OP4_STRING)